dongnnh2112work/Eoilinhtinh/PROJECT_CONTEXT.md

   | { type: 'RESULT'; payload: HandTrackingPayload }
 ```

-### 4.6 Camera Mirror Correction
+### 4.6 Handedness / Camera Mapping

-`CAMERA_IS_MIRRORED = true` in `handTracking.worker.ts`.
+`CAMERA_IS_MIRRORED = false` in `handTracking.worker.ts`.

-MediaPipe labels hands by which side of the *image* they appear on.
-For a front-facing kiosk webcam, the user's anatomical RIGHT hand appears on the LEFT of the image.
-Without correction, all left/right gesture logic would be backwards.
-The worker resolves this before posting results:
+The project currently runs with non-mirrored anatomical mapping (`false`) because the preview feed is calibrated to left/right as seen by the user in this setup.

 ```
 MediaPipe "Left"  →  user's anatomical right hand